GabrielVilen/distributed-algorithms/README.md

 # Distributed_Algorithms

+# HOW TO RUN
+Run run.sh script from your directory - by hand exemplary or cd to this directory and ./run.sh

+If you are on Windows - modify your run.sh file!!

-Exercise 1.3: Distribution of Information
+# Exercise 1.3: Distribution of Information

 i.
 Implement the Flooding algorithm with acknowledgments using the simulation framework teachnet (provided at the ISIS course website).
 After finishing the